 Some final key pointers

-Here are just a few extra tips on how to conduct yourself during that first client meeting, so you really do rock and win the business:
+Here are just a few extra tips on how to conduct yourself during that first client meeting, so you do rock and win the business:

 - Smile and relax.
 Enjoy talking to them and don’t worry about anything.
 You’ve nothing to lose and everything to gain, so chill!

 - Use their first name throughout the meeting.
-It adds a personal touch and, as How to Win Friends and Influence People says – it’s the most magical sound in the world, hearing your own name.
+It adds a personal touch and, as How to Win Friends and Influence People says – it’s the most magical sound in the world, hearing your name.

 - Be cool, calm and confident.
 Pretend like you’ve pitched yourself a million times before.
 If you act the part, you’ll most definitely come across as a seasoned professional.